TEL: 0191 9035664

 Once you have this information, count how many steps you have. (most houses have 13 stairs)

-Measure the landing/ Hallway
+Measuring the landing/ Hallway

 If you have a ½ Landing.